Maine

 Adopted in 1901, this was Maine's original state flag.
 It was replaced in 1909 by the one seen atop the State House today.

-When flown over our State buildings and at our domiciles, this flag indicates that we are both a People, and a State, at Peace.
+When flown over our County and State buildings and at our domiciles, this flag indicates that we are both a People, and a State, at Peace.

 Today, we Maine State Nationals fly this flag at our homes and businesses to indicate that we recognize these locations are places of Peace on the Maine Land and Soil.

 Most people are more familiar with Old Glory - our US War time Flag - also popularly referred to as "the Stars and Stripes".
-Old Glory has continued to be flown over our Governmental buildings since the end of the Civil War, indicating that a "state of War" continues, as franchises of the Municipal and Territorial Federal Corporations have been running our State's branch of government claiming "in emergency capacity" in our "absence".
+Old Glory has continued to be flown over our Governmental buildings since the end of the Civil War, indicating that a "state of War" continues, as franchises of the Municipal and Territorial Federal Corporations have been running our State's, and then County's.

 We need to finish "Reconstruction" of our American governmental branches and resume our duties to relieve these corporations of their "presumed" contractual responsibilities.